 - Must be a high school senior, or a college freshman or sophomore at the time of application.

-Please note: College students who will have earned 90 or more quarter credits or 60 or more semester credits at the start of fall term 2015 are not eligible.
+Please note: College students who will have earned more than 90 quarter credits or more than 60 semester credits at the start of fall term 2015 are not eligible.
 Running Start, AP, IB and transfer credits that your college has accepted count toward that total.

 - Must have a cumulative grade point average (GPA) through fall quarter or semester 2014 of at least 2.75 (on a 4.0 scale).

 - Must submit the 2015-16 Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov by Monday, March 9, 2015.